-- \ The payment of the debt that we owe to Liberty Petroleum Corporation - \ The payment of the debt that we owe to members of management - \ General and administrative expenses
+- ► The payment of the debt that we owe to Liberty Petroleum Corporation - ► The payment of the remaining debt owed to members of management

+► General and administrative expenses

-If the full \$1,500,000 of these additional Debentures is raised, we believe that the related net proceeds will be sufficient to pay the debts noted above and finance all of our business for the next year, although it has no assurance of this.
+If the remaining \$1,250,000 of additional Debentures are sold or a like amount of Equity is sold, or some combination of the two occurs, we believe that the related net proceeds will be sufficient to pay all remaining non-debenture debts and finance our business operations for the next year, although it has no assurance of this.
 We have no assurances that we will be successful in raising required additional funds.
+However, additional capital would need to be raised in order for us to meet the work commitments specified for License years 3, 4 and 5.
 If we are unsuccessful in raising required additional funds in the immediate future, we will need (among other things) to seek a further extension of the Liberty note.
 While Liberty has accommodated us in the past in this regard, we have no assurance that they would accommodate us again.
 Our failure to raise required additional funds and our subsequent failure to obtain an extension of the Liberty note and our work commitment under the License and our ultimate inability to repay the Debentures when they become due could have adverse consequences for us, including our inability to continue our business plan, which could result in a complete loss of stockholders' equity.